JosepRDA/JosepRDA/README.md

 ---

-### 🦀 ESP-IDF Template Fork
+### 🦾 ESP-IDF Template Fork
-Frozen snapshot of the esp-idf Rust template at a stable stage for personal embedded Rust experiments.
+Frozen snapshot of the esp-idf template at a stable stage for personal embedded experiments.
-**Stack:** Rust, CMake, ESP-IDF
+**Stack:** C, C++, CMake, ESP-IDF

 ---